marcusasplund/diascanner/README.md

 5. A remote shutter cable for said DSLR

-6. An old Slide projector with remote controlled feed
+6. An old Slide projector with cable remote controlled feed (IR might work as well, if you can connect that to the relay with cables)

-7. Optional 5v DC powersource for driving the Pico and relays standalone, disconnected from USB
+7. Optional 3.7v - 5v DC powersource for driving the Pico and relays standalone disconnected from USB

 ### Basic instructions (to be updated)